Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Product Formula Representation of Measures on Dyadic Sets

 \subsubsection{Wind example: color displays of product coefficients}

-Product coefficients for measure representing four days of wind speed data from NREL (the National Renewable Energy Laboratory) for a single year, a single location (in New Jersey) and a single elevation were computed for scales 0 to 5.
+Product coefficients for measures representing four days of wind speed data from NREL (the National Renewable Energy Laboratory) for a single year, a single location (in New Jersey) and a single elevation were computed for scales 0 to 5.
 Figure \ref{fig:wind} graphs the time series of wind data for the four days.
-Figure \ref{fig:windwhitney} shows the Whitney tiling visualization of the product coefficients for each of the time series for scales $0$ through $5$.
-Scale $0$ coefficients are color coded (using the jet convention) in the center and the surrounding annuli color code coefficients for scales 1 through 5.
-Clockwise beginning at the upper left the day wheels visualize the product coefficients for wind series time series for January 16, December 23, March 1, September 27, respectively.
-The Jan 16 and Dec 23 wind patterns have relatively little variation, so product coefficients are small.
-The Mar 1 and Sep 27 wind patterns have a minimum in early afternoon so the scale 0 coefficients are $> 0$ and the first scale 1 coefficient is $> 0$ while the second scale 1 coefficient is $< 0$.
-The Whitney tiling visualizations reveal that only the first few product coefficients are required to distinguish the shapes of the four time series.
+Figure \ref{fig:windwhitney} shows the four daywheel visualizations of the product coefficients for each of the four daily time series for scales $0$ through $5$.
+This visualization color codes the product coefficients using the jet convention: product coefficients with values -1, 0, and 1 are color coded as red, green and blue respectively and the other values are coded via interpolation using the jet convention.
+Scale $0$ coefficients are shown in the center and the surrounding annuli show product coefficients for scales 1 through 5.
+Beginning at the upper left the four day wheels visualize the product coefficients for wind series time series for December 23, January 16, March 1, September 27, respectively.
+The January 16 and December 23 wind patterns have relatively little variation, so product coefficients are small and appear as various shades of green.
+The March 1 and September 27 wind patterns are distinguished by having more wind in the first part of the day so the scale 0 coefficients are greater than $0$ and colored as blue.
+These two days also have more wind in the first quarter of the day than in the second quarter of the day so the first scale 1 coefficient is greater than $0$ and shown in blue.
+However, these two days have somewhat less wind in the third quarter of the day than in the fourth quarter of the day so the second scale 1 coefficient is less than $0$ and shown as yellow and gold.
+The daywheel visualizations reveal that only these high-level trends quantified by the first few product coefficients are required to distinguish the shapes of the wind graphs for the four days shown in \ref{fig:wind}.